DaniilGurski/u03-compatibility-quiz/src/docs/screens/READY.md

 # Ready screen

 The ready screen appears before each question to let the current player know it's their turn.
 It shows a random greeting message and the player's name.

-## Flow Context

-**When this screen appears:**
+## What this screen does

+This screen needs to:
+1. Display a random greeting message
+2. Show the current player's name
+3. Prepare the player for their question

+---

+## When This Screen Appears

+The ready screen appears before every question.

+**How often:** 2 times per question (once for each player) **Example:** If there are 5 questions, this screen appears 10 times total.

+**It appears:**
-1. **After player input** - Very first time, after both players enter their names
+1. After players enter their names (very first time)
-2. **After handoff** - After the other player answers (switching between players)
+2. After the handoff screen when switching between players
-3. **After handoff** - After both players answer a question (moving to next question)
+3. After the handoff screen when moving to a new question

-**How many times:**
-- Appears 2 times per question (once for each player)
-- If there are 5 questions it appears 10 times total
-- Always appears BEFORE the question screen

 **Navigation:**
-- Previous screen: Either "input" (first time) or "handoff" (all other times)
+- Previous: Input screen (first time) or Handoff screen (all other times)
-- Next screen: Always "question"
+- Next: Always goes to Question screen

+---

-## Elements to be populated by JavaScript
+## Elements that need content

-### Player Greeting Message
+### 1. Greeting Message
 **Element:** `<span class="screen__title__text screen__title__text--greeting"></span>`

+**What it should show:**
-- **What:** A random greeting message to get the player ready
+A random greeting message.

+**Format:**
+The message followed by a comma.
+Examples: "Ready," or "Hey," or "Focus up,"

+**Where the data comes from:**
-- **Source:** `responseMessages.readyMessage` array from [questions.json](/src/data/questions.json)
+`responseMessages.readyMessage` array in [questions.json](/src/data/questions.json)

+**Available messages:**
-- **Available options:** "Ready", "Prepare yourself", "Focus up", "Hey", "You're up"
+"Ready", "Prepare yourself", "Focus up", "Hey", "You're up"

-- **Format:** The message text followed by a comma.
-Example: "Ready," or "Hey,"
-- **When:** Every time the ready screen is shown (before each question)
-- **Logic:** Pick a random message from the array each time
+---

-### Player Name
+### 2. Player Name
 **Element:** `<span class="screen__title__text screen__title__text--username"></span>`

+**What it should show:**
-- **What:** The name of the player whose turn it is
+The name of the player whose turn it is to answer.

-- **Source:** From your game state - either playerOne or playerTwo
+**Format:**
-- **Format:** Just the player's name.
-Example: "Sarah" or "John"
+Just the player's name.
-- **When:** Every time the ready screen is shown (before each question)
-- **Logic:**
-  - Check which player's turn it is (using a player index or turn counter)
-  - If it's player one's turn, use playerOne name
-  - If it's player two's turn, use playerTwo name

-## How it displays to the user
+Examples: "Sarah" or "John"

+**Where the data comes from:**
+Your saved player names.
+Show whichever player is currently answering (player one or player two).

+**How it displays:**
-The greeting and username combine to form the title.
-For example:
+The greeting and name combine to form the title:
 - "Ready, Sarah"
 - "Hey, John"
 - "Focus up, Sarah"

-## When this screen appears
-The ready screen appears:
-1. After players submit their names (very first time)
-2. After the handoff screen, when moving to the next question
-3. After the handoff screen, when switching to the other player

-Total appearances: 2 times per question (once for each player)
-Example: If there are 5 questions, the ready screen appears 10 times total.
+---

 ## Ready screen markup